HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 9. **Emerging schemas & use cases**:

-- Innovations in schema types and their application in SEO and eCommerce.
+- Innovations in schema types and their application in SEO and ecommerce.

 10. **Future outlook**:

 - The evolving role of structured data in AI, semantic SEO, and content discovery.

-This chapter provides a comprehensive view of structured data’s impact on SEO, AI, and eCommerce, with actionable insights for developers and marketers.
+This chapter provides a comprehensive view of structured data’s impact on SEO, AI, and ecommerce, with actionable insights for developers and marketers.

 ## Key concepts